solomontessema/building-agentic-ai/README.md

 ## Project Structure

-The project is divided into 10 incremental steps, each tagged for easy navigation:
+The project is divided into several incremental steps, each tagged for easy navigation: